dotnet/docs-aspire/docs/testing/manage-app-host.md

 ---
-title: Managing the app host in .NET Aspire tests
+title: Manage the app host in .NET Aspire tests
 description: Learn how to manage the app host in .NET Aspire tests. ms.date: 11/09/2024
 zone_pivot_groups: unit-testing-framework
 ---

-# Managing the app host in .NET Aspire tests
+# Manage the app host in .NET Aspire tests

-When writing functional or integration tests with .NET Aspire, it is important to consider how the [app host](../fundamentals/app-host-overview.md) instance is managed across tests, since the app host represents the full application environment and thus can be expensive to create and tear down.
+When writing functional or integration tests with .NET Aspire, it's important to consider how the [app host](../fundamentals/app-host-overview.md) instance is managed across tests, since the app host represents the full application environment and thus can be expensive to create and tear down.
 In this article, you'll learn how to manage the app host instance in your .NET Aspire tests.

-For writing tests with .NET Aspire, we'll use the [`Aspire.Hosting.Testing`](https://www.nuget.org/packages/Aspire.Hosting.Testing) NuGet package which contains some helper classes to manage the app host instance in your tests.
+For writing tests with .NET Aspire, you use the [📦 `Aspire.Hosting.Testing`](https://www.nuget.org/packages/Aspire.Hosting.Testing) NuGet package which contains some helper classes to manage the app host instance in your tests.

-## Using the `DistributedApplicationTestingBuilder` class
+## Use the `DistributedApplicationTestingBuilder` class

-In the [tutorial on writing your first test](./writing-your-first-test.md), we were introduced to the `DistributedApplicationTestingBuilder` class which can be used to create the app host instance:
+In the [tutorial on writing your first test](./writing-your-first-test.md), you were introduced to the <xref:Aspire.Hosting.Testing.DistributedApplicationTestingBuilder> class which can be used to create the app host instance:

 ```csharp
 var appHost = await DistributedApplicationTestingBuilder
     .CreateAsync<Projects.AspireApp_AppHost>();
 ```

-The `CreateAsync` method takes the type of the app host project reference as a generic parameter so that it is able to create the app host instance.
-This code can be excuted at the start of each test, but as a test suite grows larger it is recommended that the app host instance is created once and shared across tests.
+The <xref:Aspire.Hosting.Testing.DistributedApplicationTestingBuilder.CreateAsync*> method takes the type of the app host project reference as a generic-type parameter so that it's able to create the app host instance.
+This code is executed at the start of each test, but as a test suite grows larger it's recommended that the app host instance is created once and shared across tests.

 :::zone pivot="xunit"

-With xUnit, we implement the `IAsyncLifetime` interface on the test class to support asynchroneous setup and teardown of the app host instance.
-The `InitializeAsync` method is used to create the app host instance before the tests are run and the `DisposeAsync` method is used to dispose the app host once the tests are completed.
+With xUnit, you implement the [IAsyncLifetime](https://github.com/xunit/xunit/blob/master/src/xunit.core/IAsyncLifetime.cs) interface on the test class to support asynchronous initialization and disposal of the app host instance.
+The `InitializeAsync` method is used to create the app host instance before the tests are run and the `DisposeAsync` method disposes the app host once the tests are completed.

 ```csharp
 public class WebTests : IAsyncLifetime